HP seeks stability in 2012 after rocky year

 HITTING 'RESET'

-The results capped a turbulent year for the storied Silicon Valley company marked by strategy flip-flops, executive churn and the ouster of former CEO Leo Apotheker after less than a year in the top job.
+The results capped a turbulent year for HP marked by strategy flip-flops, executive churn and the ouster of former CEO Leo Apotheker after less than a year in the top job.

 Now, with veteran Silicon Valley hand Whitman running things, investors hope HP will move past the internal upheaval and stabilize its business.

-Whitman said 2011 provided too many distractions, while an announced decision to consider a sale of the personal systems group hurt HP's business by driving off potential buyers, particular in China.
+Whitman said 2011 provided too many distractions, while an announced decision to consider a sale of the personal systems group hurt HP's business by driving off potential buyers, particularly in China.

 "We need to reduce the drama here," she told analysts on a conference call, with a slight chuckle.
 "There was a lot of drama in 2011."